UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Wake the digital meter screen, wait for it to display total usage, and then log the digits shown.

-Digital water meters are becoming more common and are generally easier to read, though they have a quirk you should know about.
-To conserve battery life, the LCD screen on a digital water meter often goes into “sleep mode” when not in use.
-If the screen is blank, do not panic; it is likely just saving power.
-Most modern digital meters can be woken up by shining a bright flashlight on the sensor.
-However, if your meter doesn’t respond to light, look for a small button to press or contact your utility for model-specific instructions.
+Digital smart meters are becoming the industry standard, and decoding digital water meter numbers is incredibly easy once you activate the screen.
+To conserve battery life, the LCD display on a digital unit goes into a protective sleep mode when not in use.
+If the screen is completely blank, do not panic; it is just resting.
+Most modern digital meters feature a light sensor and can be woken up by shining a bright flashlight directly onto the faceplate.

 Infographic showing how to calculate water usage by subtracting meter readings and multiplying cubic feet by 7.48.